Mardi Gras in Louisiana

 LAKE CHARLES

-Gather around the shore of the lake to see the annual Lighted Boat Parade and other celebrations—but only after you’ve had your fill at the casinos.
+Gather around the lakeshore to see the annual Lighted Boat Parade and other celebrations — but only after you’ve had your fill at the casinos.

 Cajun Bayou Mardi Gras